-Developed by the Pension Committee of the American Academy of Actuaries
+Developed by the Pension Committee

-The American Academy of Actuaries is a 19,500-member professional association whose mission is to serve the public and the U.S. actuarial profession.
+The American Academy of Actuaries is a 19,500+ member professional association whose mission is to serve the public and the U.S. actuarial profession.
 For more than 50 years, the Academy has assisted public policymakers on all levels by providing leadership, objective expertise, and actuarial advice on risk and financial security issues.
 The Academy also sets qualification, practice, and professionalism standards for actuaries in the United States.